-- so that abandonment and rejection doesn’t victimize 40,000 children each year
+- abandonment and rejection victimize 40,000 children each year

-- to make love greater than fear and shame
+- love is greater than fear and shame

-- to promote a more just society where the suffocating grip of abandonment and rejection is ended through Love and education
+- children need a more just society without the suffocating grip of abandonment and rejection

 We believe that we received this vision from God and that we may make His Kingdom on earth visible with it.